mawburn/tabletopland-next/README.md

 ## Is this an official Shopify repo?

-Absolutely not.
-It is a side LLC I own & not at all affiliated with anything Shopify, other than running off Shopify.
+**Absolutely not.** It is for TabletopLand LLC at [Tabletop.Land](https://tabletop.land), which I personally own & not at all affiliated with anything Shopify, other than the store running off the Shopify platform.

 ## Why didn’t you use Liquid?

-I did originally, but wanted more control over what I put on the screen, the pages people saw, & the size of the site as a whole.
+I did originally & is currently what is in place, but wanted more control over what I put on the screen, the pages people saw, & the size of the site as a whole.

 I also wanted to be less tempted by 3rd party products to do the things I needed, because I feel like they sometimes over-complicate what I’m looking for.